-With Deepavali just around the corner, Hindu Malaysians are preoccupied getting their homes ready with a variety of decorations for the big festivities.
+With Deepavali just around the corner, Hindu Malaysians are preoccupied with getting their homes ready with a variety of decorations for the big festivities.
 But one special setup holds a very important significance over the rest.

 At its simplest form, Kolam is a form of traditional decorative art drawn by using rice flour, colourful rice, or synthetic flour.